dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 3. Select your data platform, then **Next** to set up your connection.
 4. In the **Configure your environment** section, enter the **Settings** for your new project.
 5. Click **Test Connection**.
 This verifies that dbt Cloud can access your data platform account.
 6. Click **Next** if the test succeeded.
-If it failed, you might need to go back and double check your settings.
+If it fails, you might need to go back and double-check your settings.
     For this guide, make sure you create a single [development](/docs/dbt-cloud-environments#create-a-development-environment) and [Deployment](/docs/deploy/deploy-environments) per project.
   - For "Jaffle | Data Analytics", set the default database to `jaffle_da`.
   - For "Jaffle | Finance", set the default database to `jaffle_finance`